analogdevicesinc/ai8x-synthesis/README.md

   * Pooling does not support padding.

-  * Pooling more than 64 channels requires use of a “fused” convolution in the same layer.
+  * Pooling more than 64 channels requires use of a “fused” convolution in the same layer, unless the pooled dimensions are 1×1.

   * Pooling strides can be 1 through 16.
 For 2D pooling, the stride is the same for both dimensions.